Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Screenshot 2026-03-16 9.54.10

-Step 2: Subscribe to a paid plan
+Step 2: Subscribe to a Paid Plan

-Plan Monthly fee Claude Code Suitable for
+Plan Monthly Claude Code Recommended for

-Max 20x $200 ✅ Available Those who use it all day long
+Max 20x $200 ✅ Available Those who use it all day

-Team (Standard seat) $25/person~ ✅ Available For organizational use (5+ people)
+Team (Standard seat) $25/person~ ✅ Available Organizations (5+ people)

 Recommendation for non-engineers: Start with the Pro plan ($20/month).